grimlucis/rpg-hack/03-running/01-running.md

 **Concussed:** Dazed 1 round.
 1-in-6 spell failure chance.
 Initiative is halved.

 **Cracked:** Concussed 2d6 weeks.
-Save or permanently lose 1 point of Int, Wis, or Cha (random).
+Save or permanently lose 1 point of Tal, Wil, or Cha (random).
 30% chance of coma.
 Characters in a coma get two chances to recover, after 1d6 days and 1d6 weeks.